-8-on-8 Flag Football will be played Thursday nights at 6pm on Memorial Field (formerly Mt.
-Clef Stadium).
+8-on-8 Flag Football will be played on Sunday, October 13 in Rolland Stadium.
 Co-ed teams require a minimum of 4 males and 4 females to field a full team.
 The game consists of two, 18 minute halves with a running clock, on an 80 yard field.

 Join the league!